In-App Feedback: How to Get It and What to Do With It

 For instance, by collecting feedback in your app, you eliminate user workflows, such as finding a feedback option, clicking an external link, and being redirected to a different web page without disrupting the user experience.

-There are various types of in-app feedback collection mechanisms.
-Here are six popular use cases.
+There are various types of in-app feedback mechanisms.

-1. In-app popups: These are small dialog boxes that appear when a particular user event is triggered.
+These are small dialog boxes that appear when a particular user event is triggered.
 When implemented well, in-app popups receive more engagement than email and SMS survey links.
-But poorly implemented popups are known to lower app ratings, slow down loading times, and contribute to negative reviews.
+But poorly implemented popups can lower app ratings, slow down loading times, and contribute to negative reviews.

-3. NPS survey: A type of user survey that is specifically designed to understand who your loyal customers are.
+NPS surveys help you understand who your loyal customers are.
 It asks users how likely they are to recommend the app on a scale of 0 to 10.
 Based on each user's response, the NPS survey classifies users in the following manner:

 • Detractors: Respondents with a score that is equal to or less than six